1925 Alabama Crimson Tide football team

 The 1925 Alabama Crimson Tide football team (variously "Alabama", "UA" or "Bama") represented the University of Alabama in the 1925 Southern Conference football season.
 It was the Crimson Tide's 32nd overall and 4th season as a member of the Southern Conference (SoCon).
 The team was led by head coach Wallace Wade, in his third year, and played their home games at Denny Field in Tuscaloosa, at Rickwood Field in Birmingham and at the Cramton Bowl in Montgomery, Alabama.
-They finished the season with their first ever perfect record (10–0 overall, 7–0 in the SoCon), as Southern Conference champions and as national champions after they defeated Washington in the Rose Bowl.
+They finished the season with their first ever perfect record (10–0 overall, 7–0 in the SoCon), as Southern Conference champions, defeated Washington in the Rose Bowl, and were retroactively named as national champion for 1925 by several major selectors.

 The Crimson Tide entered the season as the defending Southern Conference champions after finishing the 1924 season with an 8–1 record.
 Alabama would then go on and shutout all but one of their regular season opponents en route to a second consecutive Southern Conference championship.
 The Crimson Tide then accepted an invitation to participate as the first Southern team in the annual Rose Bowl Game, where they defeated Washington 20–19.
 This victory has subsequently been recognized as one of the most important in Southern football history as well as has been deemed "the game that changed the South."